Pablo Remains

-venerating, celebrating and cashing-in on the ghost of Escobar’s drug empire
+celebrating and cashing-in on the ghost of cocaine drug-lord Pablo Escobar

 Beyond the city, others can visit the countryside hacienda Nápoles, where he had a personal private zoo whose four original hippos multiplied and spread throughout the middle Magdalene river region.